top of page

 Application Deadline: Applications typically close in February.

-• Be current high school Sophomores or Juniors ONLY (will be rising Juniors and Seniors) who have not worked as a SEES intern previously.
+Eligibility: Applicants must be current high school Sophomores or Juniors who have not worked as a SEES intern previously, must be 16 years old by July 1, and must be US citizens.

 Location: Redmond, WA | Atlanta, GA.